open-power/skiboot/doc/overview.rst

-skiboot overview
+Skiboot overview
 ================

-skiboot is firmware, loaded by the FSP.
+Skiboot is firmware, loaded by the FSP.
 Along with loading the bootloader, it provides some runtime services to the OS (typically Linux).

 Source layout